ModMountain/august-2015-contest/README.md

 - In-game reviewing, no need to visit Mod Mountain's website
 - Server hopper so people can quickly flick through the different gamemodes
 - Automatic error reporter because developers will not have access to the Mod Mountain servers

+## Recommended Resources and Assets
+Here is a small list of assets that you can use in your gamemode or DLC, royalty free.
+### Music and Sound
+- 10GB of game music - http://sonniss.com/GameAudioGDC.torrent